 Government House Hobart

 The current Government House is the 3rd (4th if you include the tent the first Governor had to live in for two years), built from 1855-1857.

 Maritime Services Board of New South Wales

-The Maritime Services Board of New South Wales was established in 1936, replacing the previous Sydney Harbour Trust and Department of Navigation, and would continue until 1995.
+The Maritime Services Board of New South Wales was established in 1936, replacing the previous Sydney Harbour Trust and also the Department of Navigation, and would continue until 1995.
 It administered the ports of Sydney and Newcastle as well as issuing watercraft licenses.
 The button shows a simplified shield of N.S.W. with a King’s crown and an anchor.